-Daniela Ortiz (North, ’16) served as Program Coordinator for City Voices, and taught Music Theory and Guitar, as well as leading the Hip Hop and Music Production Workshops during the 2018 and 2019 Summer Music Academies.
+Daniela Ortiz (North, ’16) has been offered and accepted a Music Therapy Internship at Florida State Hospital in Chattahoochee, FL for August 2021.
+She will be treating adults with different mental health diagnoses and learning to use music therapy in forensic settings.
+Daniela served as Program Coordinator for City Voices, and taught Music Theory and Guitar, as well as leading the Hip Hop and Music Production Workshops during the 2018 and 2019 Summer Music Academies.
 She is president of the Kansas University Gospel Choir, Inspirational Gospel Voices.
 Daniela is a senior at KU studying Music Therapy.

 Destiny Foster (North, ’14) graduated from the University of Iowa Spring 2018 with a Bachelor’s degree in Communications, and has accepted a job working at the Principal Financial Group!